yongtat-koh/DSI-Projects/P3/README.md

 * Multinomial NaiveBayes model is used because the target variable is to predict 2 outcomes; to predict if the post came from Depression or Anxiety sub-reddit.
 The features are the words and the probability of each word occuring in the text is evaluated to look at their importance in prediction. nb is used as the features' outcome is not binary but multinomially distributed.

 ## nb_cvec GridSearchCV score vs nb_cvec RandomizedSearchCV score
-* GridSearchCV score is 0.8648987 while RandomizedSearchCV score is 0.8648802.
-The difference is lesser than 0.01.
-The run time for GridSearchCV is around 160 seconds (approximately 3 mins) and the runtime for Randomized is around 5 seconds.
+* GridSearchCV score is 0.8073173 while RandomizedSearchCV score is 0.8051135.
+The difference is around than 0.02.
+The run time for GridSearchCV is around 154 seconds (approximately 3 mins) and the runtime for Randomized is around 5 seconds.
 RandomizedSearchCV will be used so that more parameters can be searched quickly.

 * RandomizedSearchCV is useful for searching through multiple parameters quickly.
 However, it may compensate accuracy for speed.
 Hence the score of GridSearchCV and RandomizedSearchCV is compared to see if the score of RandomizedSearchCV is comparable to GridSearchCV before deciding to use RandomizedSearchCV.

 # Conclusion for nb_cvec
-* The accuracy for nb_cvec is around 82%.
-The model seems to be performing well as it passed the benchmark score of 80% and the difference between baseline score and test score is 8%.
+* The training score is around 0.88 and the test score is around 0.76.
+The model seems to be performing slightly under the benchmark as it is below benchmark score of 80%.
+The difference between training score and test score is 12%.
+It is likely that the model is overfitted.
+It may be due to too many features, which are the words, and too little posts to train the model.

-* Out of the top 50 words in Depression and Anxiety, there are 37 common words found to be shared between them.
+* Out of the top 50 words in Depression and Anxiety, there are 38 common words found to be shared between them.

-* Out of the top 50 words in Depression and Anxiety, there are only 13 words unique to Depression and 13 words unique to Anxiety.
+* Out of the top 50 words in Depression and Anxiety, there are only 12 words unique to Depression and 12 words unique to Anxiety.

 * There is a possibility that the machine could not learn to differentiate effectively due to limited number of unique words that define Depression and Anxiety.

 # Increase stop words list to remove more stop words to try reduce overfitting and increase accuracy
 * After looking at the common words shared between Depression and Anxiety, I will put in words that I think will not help in explaining Depression or Anxiety into the stop words list to see if it reduces the overfitting and increase the accuracy score.